oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Stateless VM

-*   When running stateless VM, the shared raw disk will not be handle as stateless, the user should get a warning message indicating that the disk will not be handled as stateless.
+*   When running stateless VM, the shared raw disk will not be handled as stateless, the user should get a warning message indicating that the disk will not be handled as stateless.

 VM pools